olewsaa/Yacht-computer/wifi2wifi/Readme.md

 systemctl stop dnsmasq
 ```

-Edit the files, use the files in this repository as hints or just copy and replace the original.
+Edit the files below, use the files in this repository as hints or just copy and replace the original.
 Remember to make a copy of the original ones, your files might not be identical.
 My distribution
-is *Raspbian GNU/Linux 9*, *Linux raspberrypi 4.14.79-v7+ #1159*
+is *Raspbian GNU/Linux 9*, *Linux raspberrypi 4.14.79-v7+ #1159*.
+I have used nano as emacs will take up too much space on the limited micro-sd card, more on cleaning
+up unwanted packages below.
 ```
 nano /etc/dhcpcd.conf
 mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig